• Respite and Support

 Find out more information from these informative respite fact sheets.

-A private service option, offering older people a range of support on a fee for service basis.
+A private aged care service option, offering older people a range of support on a fee for service basis.

 It offers flexibility and choice – do what you want to do, when you want to.
 Choose from once-off, short-term, or ongoing flexible, private services.
 No matter whether you live at home, in a retirement village, apartment or residential aged care home, you can access Lifestyle Choices Plus.
 Services are provided by Resthaven’s highly trained, police checked, qualified and skilled staff.